craft-snippets/craft-table-of-contents/README.md

 Don't forget to also put your HTML through `anhors` filter provided by Anchors plugin - it will add `id` attribute to headers, so anchor links inside the table of contents have something to direct to.

 Remember to use `anchors` filter **after** passing HTML to `getLinks` function.
-Otherwise, links in table of contents would contain also escaped HTML content of links added to the text by Anchors plugin.
+Otherwise, links in table of contents would contain escaped HTML content of links that were added to headers by Anchors plugin.

 ```
 {% set text %}